jsohlendorff/continuous_time_LTMLE/article.typ

 and apply the treatment regime as specified by $pi_k^*$ if the individuals event is a treatment event.
 Then, we regress these values directly on $(treat(k-1), covariate(k-1), event(k-1), status(k-1), dots, treat(0), covariate(0))$
 to obtain an estimator of $Qbar(k-1)$.
+Throughout, we will use the notation $Qbar(k) (u)$ to denote the value of $Qbar(k) (u, treat(k), H_(k))$.

+Note that here, we only set the current value of $treatcensored(k)$ to 1, instead of replacing all prior treatment values with 1.
+The latter is certainly closer to the original iterative conditional expectation estimator (@bangandrobins2005), but is mathematically equivalent, but computationally more demanding.
+This follows from standard properties of the conditional expectation (see e.g., Theorem A3.13 of @last1995marked).

-//On the other hand, we do not recommend using @eq:cuminc directly, which involves iterative integration, as this method becomes computationally infeasible even for small values of $K$.
+//On the other hand, we do not recommend using @eq:cuminc directly,
+//which involves iterative integration, as this method becomes computationally infeasible even for small values of $K$.

 //The second representation (@eq:cuminc) is not important to us now,
 //but we will use this representation later.